-This Field Education Manual has been prepared to assist Bachelor of Social Work (BSW) and Master of Social Work (MSW) students, program faculty, field instructors, and field placement setting personnel in understanding the objectives and requirements for the field education component of the social work programs at Southern Adventist University (Southern).
-It summarizes the current educational policies and procedures for the social work programs and provides guidelines and instructions for field placement assignments.
+This BSW Program Field Education Manual has been prepared to assist Bachelors of Social Work (BSW) students, program faculty, field instructors, and field placement setting personnel in understanding the objectives and requirements for the field education component of the BSW program at Southern Adventist University (Southern).
+It summarizes the current educational policies and procedures for the BSW program and provides guidelines and instructions for field placement assignments.